benjamin-kalloch/threelayeredspheremodel/README.md

 This tool computes analytically the electrical potential in a three-layered sphere (head) model due to two point electrodes at the boundary.
-It was used for validating our tDCS simulation solver.
+It was used for validating our tDCS simulation solver and is mentioned in the paper **A flexible workflow for simulating transcranial electric stimulation in healthy and lesioned brains** by *Benjamin Kalloch, Pierre-Louis Bazin, Arno Villringer, Bernhard Sehm, and Mario Hlawitschka*.

 The theory behind the tool was introduced by Stanley Rush and Danial A. Driscoll in their paper "Current distribution in the brain from surface electrodes." in